 There was a “royal palace,” but we must get images of Versailles and Windsor Castle out of our minds.
 The ruins of this structure show it to have been built from beach pebbles and to have the footprint of a modest garage.

-The monarch himself only spent one night in his regal residence, which he confessed to be “Windy, cold, and miserable.”
+The monarch himself only spent one night in his regal residence, confessing that it was “Windy, cold, and miserable.”

 Every nation needs to have a virtuous constitution, and Outer Baldonia came up with a heavily guy-oriented document: